r23/MyOOS/blog/wordpress/wp-content/plugins/wp-piwik/readme.txt

 To use this plugin you will need your own Piwik instance.
 If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).

-**Requirements:** PHP 5.4 (or higher), WordPress 4.0 (or higher), Piwik 2.9 (or higher)
+**Requirements:** PHP 5.4 (or higher), WordPress 4.0 (or higher), Piwik 2.9 (or higher; 2.14.1 or higher recommended)

-**Languages:** English, French, German, Portuguese (Brazil).
-Partially supported: Albanian, Azerbaijani, Belarusian, Chinese (simplified), Dutch, Greek, Italian, Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian
+**Languages:** English, Dutch, French, German, Greek, Italian, Portuguese (Brazil).
+Partially supported: Albanian, Azerbaijani, Belarusian, Chinese (simplified), Lithuanian, Norwegian, Persian, Romanian, Russian, Spanish, Swedish, Turkish, Ukrainian

 **Note:** If you vote "It's broken", please tell me about your problem.
 It's hard to fix a bug I don't know about! ;-)